• +971551792927

 2. Intragastric Balloon Placement

-• The balloon is usually removed after 6 months.
+• Typically removed after 6 months.

 3. Aspiration Therapy